oneminuteone/tech-challenge-backend/README.md

 As a user, I want to get the favorite genre of a given Actor.
 Business Rule: the favorite genre is the one with the most appearances.

-2. View Actor's number of Movies in Genres
-As a user, I want to get the number of movies by genre on an actor profile page.

-3. View Actors in a Genre
-As a user, I want to get a list of actors for a given Genre ordered by movie appearances.

 ### MG-0006.
 View Actor's character names

 As a user, I want to get a list of character names of a given Actor.